• Skip to primary navigation

 To assemble the samosa:

-1. The shell is made by rolling out a ball of dough and then cutting it into half.
+The outer pastry is made by rolling out a ball of dough and then cutting it into half.

 samosa airfryer